actions-cool/issues-helper/README.md

 ## Actions Template

-You can directly use this [GitHub Actions workflow template](https://github.com/actions-cool/.github) repositorie template.
+- You can directly use this [GitHub Actions workflow template](https://github.com/actions-cool/.github) repositorie template

+- Personal exercises and tests [Actions](https://github.com/xrkffgg/test-ci) repository

 ## 💖 Who is using?

 You can come to the following repositories for reference.
-Please leave a message at [**here** ](https://github.com/actions-cool/issues-helper/issues/6).
+Please leave a message at [**here**](https://github.com/actions-cool/issues-helper/issues/6).

+At the same time, if you have any questions during use, you can also ask and inquire in the issue or discussion.

 <table>
   <tr>